 Danae Sioziou was born in 1987 and raised in Karlsruhe, Germany, and Karditsa, Greece.
 She got her BA in English Literature from the University of Athens, and then pursued an MSc in Cultural Management at Panteion University and another MSc in European History at the University of Athens.
 She completed her internship in the Free University of Berlin.
 She was co-editor of the literary journal Teflon.
 Her poems, articles, and translations have been published in various journals and newspapers (Teflon, Poiitiki, e-poema, The Books’ Journal, Thraka, and Brooklyn Rail among others).
-Her poems have been translated in six languages (English, German, French, Spanish, Catalan Spanish, Croatian) She has also been included in four anthologies: Austerity Measures (Penguin, 2016, 2017, U.K, USA), The Quest of the South (Animal Sospechoso, 2016, Spain), Little Animals to the Slaughterhouse (Parasittenpresse, 2017, Germany), “Women tell stories.
-Experiences in the Countries of Central and Eastern Europe ” (CEREFREA Villa Noël, l’Université de Bucarest, 2017, Romania) The poetry collection Useful Children Games is her first and was published by Antipodes Editions.
-She was awarded the Jiannis Varveris’ Prize for Young Writers.
+Her poems have been translated in fifteen languages.
+She has also been included in many anthologies: Austerity Measures (Penguin, 2016, 2017, U.K, USA), The Quest of the South (Animal Sospechoso, 2016, Spain), Little Animals to the Slaughterhouse (Parasittenpresse, 2017, Germany), “Women tell stories.
+Experiences in the Countries of Central and Eastern Europe ” (CEREFREA Villa Noël, l’Université de Bucarest, 2017, Romania).
+Her first poetry collection Useful Children Games was published by Antipodes Editions and was awarded the Jiannis Varveris’ Prize for Young Writers and the national State Award for young writers.
+In 2021 she published her seconda poetry collection Possible Landscapes by Antipodes Editions.

 Links of interest